Frequently Asked Questions

 Bellwether is not a lobbying or public relations organization.
 We believe that “representing” clients in the media or before government agencies and public officials is incompatible with how we approach our overall work.

 Who is on your team?

-Bellwether brings together a team of more than 30 outstanding professionals who collectively have decades of hands-on leadership experience in education.
-Our team combines leaders with experience in the highest levels of state and federal education policy, founders of organizations, early stage and scale-up senior executives, accomplished strategy consultants, executive search and human resources professionals, former teachers, and organizational development experts.
+Bellwether brings together a team of 45 outstanding professionals who collectively have decades of hands-on leadership experience in education.
+Our teammates have worked in the highest levels of state and federal education policy and as founders of organizations, early stage and scale-up senior executives, accomplished strategy consultants, former teachers, and organizational development experts.

 Who funds Bellwether?